 45. GCRB fully acknowledges and implements the application of the Public Interest Disclosure Act in the procedures detailed in the following paragraphs.
 GCRB considers relevant acts as matters of a serious nature and would seek to resolve such matters in an efficient and effective manner.
-The Code of Conduct for Staff summarises such acts as listed below:

-If staff of GCRB believe that they are being required to act in a way which:
+Relevant acts are defined as situations where staff of GCRB believe that they are being required to act in a way which:

 - Is illegal, improper or unethical - Is in breach of a professional code - May involve possible maladministration, fraud or misuse of public funds - Threatens to endanger the health and safety of any individual or damage the environment and/or - Is otherwise inconsistent with the Code of Conduct for Staff - They believe that there is evidence of irregular or improper behaviour elsewhere in the organisation, but where they have not been personally involved - There is evidence of criminal or unlawful activity by others - They are required to act in a way which, for them, raises a fundamental issue of concern. - 46.
 GCRB will treat all such disclosures in a confidential and sensitive manner.
 The identity of the individual making the allegation may be kept confidential so long as it does not hinder or frustrate any investigation.
-However, the investigation process may reveal the source of the information and the individual making the disclosure may need to provide a statement as part of the evidence required.
+However, the investigation process may reveal the source of the information and the individual making the disclosure may need to provide a statement as part of the evidence required. - 47.
+This policy encourages individuals to put their name to any disclosure they make.
+Concerns expressed anonymously are less powerful, but they will be considered at the discretion of the Executive Director, the Board Secretary and the Chair of GCRB, who are required to take into account: - The seriousness of the issues raised - The credibility of the concern and - The likelihood of confirming the allegation from attributable sources.

-- 47. This policy encourages individuals to put their name to any disclosure they make.
-Concerns expressed anonymously are less powerful, but they will be considered at the discretion of the Executive Director, the Board Secretary and the Chair of GCRB, who are required to take into account: - The seriousness of the issues raised - The credibility of the concern and - The likelihood of confirming the allegation from attributable sources. - 48.
-If any of the above individuals are the subject of the anonymous disclosure they would not be involved in considering it. - 49.
+- 48. If any of the above individuals are the subject of the anonymous disclosure they would not be involved in considering it. - 49.
+The identity of an individual raising a concern who requests at the time of raising the concern with the Board Secretary, or another post-holder with responsibility for whistleblowing concerns within the organisation, that their identity remains confidential will not be disclosed except where disclosure is required by law. - 50.
 If an individual makes an allegation in good faith, which is not confirmed by subsequent investigation, no action will be taken against that individual.
-If, however, an individual makes malicious or vexatious allegations, and particularly if they persist with making them, disciplinary action may be taken against the individual concerned.
-The protection afforded to an individual also extends to cover them suffering any detriment, bullying or harassment from other employees of GCRB.
+If, however, an individual makes malicious or vexatious allegations, and particularly if they persist with making them, disciplinary action may be taken against the individual concerned. - 51.
+An individual raising a whistleblowing concern is afforded protection against suffering any detriment, bullying or harassment from other workers of GCRB as result of raising the concern.
+GCRB will sanction, as appropriate, any worker proven to have subjected an individual to such detriment.